-Citing his inspiration as our post that reimagined Winchester as the nation’s capital, we recently published a guest blog by John Murray.
-Following the episode of Channel 4’s Britain’s Most Historic Towns, John replicated our technique to reimagine Chester (Britain’s most Roman town) as the capital.
+Citing his inspiration as our work that reimagined Winchester as the nation’s capital and the recent episode of Channel 4’s Britain’s Most Historic Towns, John Murray replicated our technique to reimagine Chester (Britain’s most Roman town) as the capital.

 Out of curiosity, we thought it could be interesting to see what other cities would look like if they were the capital.
 As with Winchester, many cities have backstories which historically make them viable capital candidates.
 We got our Graduate Consultant Data Scientist, Jacob Rainbow, involved and, as with the Winchester map, he applied the same process.

 With York having been identified as the Viking capital of England, it seemed a good place to start.
 As well as being Britain’s most Tudor town (and the most complete medieval city in Britain), Norwich was once second only to London in importance.